 I think I can correctly say that the abstract is sometimes easier to accept than the concrete.
 What I am speaking of here would be commonly held views of certain abstract truths, areas of general agreement, not intellectual and theological war zones, such as election vs. free will, Arminianism vs. Calvinism, baptism by immersion vs. sprinkling, infant baptism, tongues, etc. Those battles are going to be ardently contended on the abstract level or any level.
 What I am speaking of, as in the abstract being easier to accept, are generally agreed upon areas such as, love your neighbor, kindness, forgiveness.
 The application of these truths is where these viewpoints tend to dramatically separate.
-And these areas often become a watershed between lip service and drawing near with our hearts.
+And these areas often become a watershed between lips that honor and hearts that draw near.